-Many believe self-harm is attention-seeking behavior but that is a misunderstanding of what is very personal and some keep very private.
+Many believe self-harm is attention-seeking behavior but that is a misunderstanding of what is a very personal and some keep very private, act.
 Cutting can be attention-seeking but not in the way people think about attention seeking.
-See most people think attention seeking is like wearing funky clothes, or selfies, or a drama queen.
+See, most people think attention seeking is like wearing funky clothes, or selfies, or a drama queen.
 People that cut or hurt themselves actually feel alone and scared and need someone to pay attention in a very different way…Someone to listen and Care.
 These people are seeking attention to their pain and suffering not to the action they chose to deal with it.
 Also, not every one that self-harms is necessarily suicidal.
-In my case self-harm thoughts increased my guilt and grew into a desire to commit and suicidal thoughts, but most of the time self-harm is used as a coping mechanism, unhealthy albeit, they cope.
+In my case self-harm thoughts increased my guilt and that guilt grew into a desire to die and suicidal thoughts, but most of the time self-harm is used as a coping mechanism, unhealthy albeit, they cope.

 Teenagers that self-harm are nothing new but this unhealthy coping mechanism will continue into adulthood, left untreated or replaced by healthy coping.
 It can become addictive because of the endorphin release and can be just as hard to stop as any other addictive behavior.
 In my case, I was also drinking heavily and was cutting once I was inebriated.
 Thus, you cannot tell someone to stop, the person needs a qualified professional to help, but not just any professional, one that Cares and will not just give them a diagnosis and a pill.
 Talk therapy is in fact one of the best methods for self-harmers because it opens the dialogue to express what they are feeling inside and having someone understand that begins a healing process for the inner victim.

 It wasn’t until I was nearly 30 and 5 years of talk therapy that I finally felt human and happy and felt safe to open up about what I went through.
 Before that, I was still hiding in the shadows feeling like I was being judged by society and anyone I told about my self-harm history.
-I have not intentionally self-harmed since I was 22 I did have one relapse at 26 that was a due to being around those who originally inflicted early pain.
+I have not intentionally self-harmed since I was 22 I did have one relapse at 26 that was what we call now, a triggered event, from being around those who originally inflicted early pain.
 Through therapy, help from friends, mentors and the desire to be happy I no longer self-harm or think of self-harm.
 I received graduate level education and degrees in adolescent psychology that poise me to help and understand my past as well as helping others overcome their battle.

-If you or your child is suffering with self-harm and would like to schedule one-on-one self-esteem building sessions, please feel free to jump over to http://dreamthis.org/self-esteem.html for a FREE Self-Esteem Checklist and more!
+If you or your child is suffering with self-harm and would like to schedule one-on-one self-esteem building sessions, please feel free to jump over to http://dreamthis.org/self-esteem.html for a FREE Self-Esteem Quizlet and more!

 (We are not a substitute for a licensed counselor, however, we do work alongside therapists to complement work done in therapy as well as additional follow-up between sessions.)